roman-milk/roman-milk.github.io/two-moms-two-laps.md

  "Come for me, Jeremy," she pleaded, then took my entire length on her own.

  I clenched her hair in my fist, pulling her up, then back down, longer strokes, out to the lips, then all the way back down.
 So fucking incredible.
 I was groaning, no longer able to hold back.
 I shoved my cock all the way in, holding it there for a few seconds before coming hard.
 Rope after rope I ejaculated down her willing throat, until only a few tremors were left in my shaft.
-Report_Story #4